QuEraComputing/Bloqade.jl/docs/src/3-level.md

 - ``|01\rangle`` (``|10\rangle``) will oscillate between ``|01\rangle`` and ``|0r\rangle`` (``|10\rangle`` and ``|r0\rangle``) with a frequency ``\Omega^\mathrm{r}``
 - ``|11\rangle`` will oscillate between ``|11\rangle`` and ``|w\rangle = \frac{1}{2}\left( |1r\rangle + |r1\rangle \right)`` with a frequency ``\sqrt{2}\Omega^\mathrm{r}`` (this is an approximation when the Rydberg blockade is strong enough such that the population of ``|rr\rangle`` could be ignored)

-The Levine-Pichler pulses consists of three global pulses:
+The Levine-Pichler gate consists of two global pulses.
+Together with a global hyperfine pulse for rotation-Z gates, we will get a CZ-gate.

 1. A global Rydberg pulse with parameters ``\frac{\Delta^\mathrm{r}}{\Omega^\mathrm{r}} \approx 0.377371``, ``\phi^\mathrm{r} = 0``, ``\Omega^\mathrm{r}\tau \approx 4.29268``
 2. A global Rydberg pulse with parameters ``\frac{\Delta^\mathrm{r}}{\Omega^\mathrm{r}} \approx 0.377371``, ``\phi^\mathrm{r} \approx 3.90242``, ``\Omega^\mathrm{r}\tau \approx 4.29268``